GRAINS-Corn futures rally to August high above $5 per bushel

 By Tom Polansek

-CHICAGO, Oct 19 (Reuters) - U.S. corn futures rallied above $5 a bushel to their highest level since August on Thursday, while soybean futures touched a four-week high.
+CHICAGO, Oct 19 (Reuters) - U.S. corn futures rallied above $5 a bushel on Thursday to their highest level since August, while soybean futures touched a four-week high.

 The gains came as farmers are in the middle of harvesting their crops, a time when the influx of fresh supplies normally pressures prices.

 A severe drought that is disrupting grain shipments and slowing soybean plantings in rival exporter Brazil helped to propel markets higher, analysts said.
-Gains in crude oil and weakness in the U.S. dollar also set a positive tone for grain futures, they said.
+Technical buying, along with gains in crude oil and weakness in the U.S. dollar, supported corn's rally, they said.

 Still, forecasts for hefty U.S. corn supplies may limit further gains.
 When farmers have finished the harvests and all the grain has been delivered, the corn left in storage should exceed the amount that has sat in U.S. silos for seven years, according to the U.S. government.